March 9, 2008

 4 whole red chillies

 Half tsp turmeric powder

 1 tsp garam masala

 3 tbsp mustard oil

 Salt to taste

-In a medium-sized saucepan, bring the mustard oil to heat over a high flame.
+In a medium-sized saucepan or casserole pot, bring the mustard oil to heat over a high flame.

 When it is hot throw in the panch phoron, sugar and whole red chillies and, as they splutter, stir in the chopped onions.
 Fry for five minutes until the onions are soft and translucent.